 Making money with your smartphone has never been easier!
 With tons of apps that cater to the booming world of side gigs, there are many ways you can turn your smartphone into a personal side hustle.

-As a stay-at-home mama who just exited the workforce, earning even an extra $10 during nap time seemed like an awesome opportunity!
+As a stay-at-home mama who just exited the workforce, earning even a few extra bucks during nap time seemed like an awesome opportunity!
 After reading through several money-making app reviews, I decided to jump in and join the Gigwalk community.

 Here’s everything you need to know about Gigwalk and if it’s the right opportunity for you.